Battle of Williamsburg History and Overview

 The Virginia Peninsula is a strip of land in southeastern Virginia that runs from the northwest to the southeast.
 The York River borders it on the north and east, and the James River borders it on the south and west.
 Although nearly the entire area was behind Confederate lines early in the war, the Union maintained possession of Fort Monroe at the very tip of the peninsula.

-McClellan planned to use the Union’s superior naval resources to transport the Army of the Potomac down the Chesapeake Bay, to disembark at Fort Monroe, and then to move up the peninsula, attacking Richmond from the rear.
+McClellan planned to use the Union’s superior naval resources to transport the Army of the Potomac down the Chesapeake Bay, to disembark at Fort Monroe, and then move up the peninsula, attacking Richmond from the rear.
 In early March, the Confederate Navy launched the ironclad CSS Virginia, posing a menace to federal control of the waters around Fort Monroe.
 Virginia’s launch threatened the success of McClellan’s plan.
 The appearance of the USS Monitor at the Battle of Hampton Roads forced Virginia’s withdrawal on March 9 and erased the Confederate threat.

 McClellan’s offensive began on March 17, when he began transporting his army of approximately 120,000 men to Fort Monroe.
 McClellan arrived on site on April 2, and two days later, the Army of the Potomac began its advance up the peninsula toward Yorktown.